Why Join the MetaArchive Cooperative?

 Trust is key.
-From our software to our steering committee decisions, we are open source all the way.
+From our software to our community decisions, we are open source all the way.

 MetaArchive is more than a service, it is an opportunity to learn from other Members and grow in digital preservation capacity in common.

-All organization shape, sizes, and types are welcome.
-Our current membership includes academic libraries, public libraries, museums, library consortia, and archives.
+All organization types and individuals are welcome.
+Our current membership includes representatives and practitioners from academic libraries, public libraries, museums, library consortia, and archives.

-- Distributed preservation of contributed digital content across multiple, geographically distributed locations
+- Distributed preservation of contributed digital collections across multiple, geographically distributed sites

 - Retrieval of the Member’s content in case of a catastrophic loss